-JPG1 allows you to enable or disable the VGA port.
-The default position is on pins 1 and 2 to enable VGA.
+Jumper JPS1 allows the user to enable onboard LSI SAS support.
+The default setting is on 1-2 to enable all SAS ports.
 See the table on the right for jumper settings.

-VGA Enable/Disable Jumper Settings
+SAS Enable/Disable Jumper Settings

 Jumper Setting Definition

-Pins 1-2 Enabled
+1-2 Enabled (Default)

-Pins 2-3 Disabled
+2-3 Disabled